2014 in public domain

-This is a list of works that enter the public domain in part of the world in 2014 in the following Post mortem auctoris countries and regions.
+This is a list of works that entered the public domain in part of the world in 2014 in the following Post mortem auctoris countries and regions.

 Entering the public domain in Europe

 A work enters the public domain in most European countries (with the exception of Belarus) 70 years after the creator's death, if it was published during the author's lifetime.

 Writers

 The section of Stephen Hero (James Joyce) added in 1963 will enter the UK public domain.